BarisAlbayrakIEEE/python/README.md

 ### 2.1.
 Langton's Ant (Project Euler Problem 349) <a id='sec21'></a>

 See the module docstring involving a detailed description of the problem and the solution.
-Additionally, the directory contains two modules:
-1. PE_P349_LangtonsAnt.py
-2. PE_P349_LangtonsAnt_Modern.py: A modern solution improving the traditional solution.

-The 1st one demonstrates a brute force solution looping through the path of the ant.
-The modern solution improves the brute force approach in two ways:
-- the definition of the move of the ant and
-- the pattern detection algorithm.

-See the docstring of PE_P349_LangtonsAnt_Modern.py for the details.